Bust of the emperor Caligula

 There was also a lengthy historical biography about the Macedonian, written during this period by one Quintus Curtius Rufus, which gives us more information about the Macedonian conqueror than almost any other source.
 In the book, Alexander starts his reign well but soon becomes corrupted by the luxuries of the East (sound familiar?), changing how he dressed, demanding worship as a god, and drinking excessively.
 So excessively, in fact, that on one occasion he burns down a city and on another he murders his close friend, Cleitus.

-Caligula’s reign had a similar trajectory, and it’s unlikely the parallel was accidental.
-When he ascended to the throne in 37 AD the Roman people were full of hope for their young emperor.
-After all, as son of Rome’s golden boy Germanicus what, they thought, could possibly go wrong?
-Caligula did in fact start off well.
 But a mysterious illness that nearly killed him a few months into his reign tipped him into (a probably completely justified) paranoia.
-He became cruel, arbitrarily executing any who threatened him and accepting worship as a god from the sycophantic senators who surrounded him.
+He seems to have become increasingly cruel, executing or exiling those he perceived as a threat, and accepting worship as a god from the sycophantic senators who surrounded him.

-One final anecdote, which historians have always overlooked, confirms Caligula’s close association with Alexander.
+One final anecdote, which others have overlooked, to my mind confirms Caligula’s close association with Alexander.
 In the days following Caligula’s assassination at the hands of his praetorian prefect in 41 AD, angry mobs (for when are mobs never angry) ran amok through the city, tearing down the emperor’s statues and defacing his images in a practice we now call damnatio memoriae or “damnation of memory.”
-But we’re told by Pliny the Elder that Caligula’s image wasn’t the only one people wanted wiped out.

 Alexander Meddings